Text Recognition

 return r.json()

-Then, simply set the OCR recognition backend to your custom service class.
+Then set the OCR recognition backend to the custom service class.

 d.setup_ocr_backend(HttpOcrBackend, "http://server/ocr", "Secret")